For many patients, donor eggs or donor sperm are the best path to parenthood.

 - Known genetic defect in the male partner

-Donor sperm is generally obtained from a commercial sperm bank.
-Every major sperm bank has a website where you will be able to review the policies and screening procedures for the donors, as well as see characteristics of each individual donor.
-Once you choose a donor, you will have the sperm sent to TFC for use in IUI or in IVF procedures.
-Donor sperm can be used in natural (unstimulated) cycles, as well as in cycles stimulated with either oral medications (such as Clomid or Femara) or the injectable gonadotropins.
-Donor sperm can also be used with IVF if IVF is required for other reasons.
+For these donor cycles, donor sperm is generally obtained from a commercial sperm bank.
+Every major sperm bank has a website where you will be able to review the policies and screening procedures for donors, as well characteristics of each individual donor.
+Once you choose a donor, you will arrange to have the sperm sent to TFC for use in IUI or IVF procedures.

 Learn more about third-party reproduction

 Donor cycles are a wonderful way to start or expand your family, as success rates are generally quite high.
 To learn more about IVF with donor eggs or sperm, contact us to schedule a consultation.